The Wild Blue: Critical reviews

 Richard Pearson of the Washington Post wrote that Ambrose's sentimentality and nostalgia concerning his subject and characters may have been the result of his feelings after completing his history of Eisenhower, as he "thought the returning veterans were giants who had saved the world from barbarism".
 Dr. Ambrose considered himself a hero worshipper, and once remarked to a reporter "that he came to this form of history from...childhood memories of returning World War II soldiers."
 This depiction of greatness and feelings of admiration for the bomber crews pervades the pages of his novel, and may be too much for those who search for an objective analysis of the second World War, or expect Ambrose to find character flaws in the historic novel's central characters.

-The Enotes review of Ambrose's novel notes the more informal nature of the Army Air Core, and insightfully notes "This was a discrete culture within the armed forces, and the reason for the difference had to do with the nature of their mission.
+The Enotes review of Ambrose's novel notes the more informal nature of the Army Air Corps, and insightfully notes "This was a discrete culture within the armed forces, and the reason for the difference had to do with the nature of their mission.
 Although bombers flew in massed formations, the men on board had to function as a cohesive unit."
 At any given time, the lives of the entire crew might depend on a co-pilot, a tailgunner, a crewman acting as a medic, or the chief pilot himself.
 The review praises Ambrose for describing accurately the cohesiveness of McGovern's crew, and the great value of each member of the team.
 As the review notes, "A mistake by a single crew member could mean disaster for the plane and the nearby planes".

 In reference to the hardships faced by bomber pilots and crew who were still required to perform flawlessly, Enotes wrote that the pilot's and crew's service life "was a precarious arrangement that left precious little room for error by the pilots, who were expected to sleep in tents and consume wretched food."
 Enotes also praises the author for depicting the incredibly dangerous nature of formation bombing used by the B-17, and writes "Ambrose reveals the truly shocking nature of aerial bombardment.
 Some planes failed to hold their place in formation and collided with their fellow bombers; others drifted slightly and dropped their bomb loads on other B-24’s; and some just exploded for no apparent reason, with the 8,000-pound load all but vaporizing the plane."